josephmontes/VAA/README.md

 ### BATTERS
 - The significant Flyball% discrepancy between the lists of batters mentioned earlier made sense, to me, of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
   - That explains why there is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-    - I believe that this Flyball% discrepancy between the list of batters is a hint that attack angle measurements would be able to reveal more about which batters are having success/can have success vs. this type of 4-Seam Fastball
+    - I believe that this Flyball% discrepancy between the list of batters is a hint that Attack Angle measurements would be able to reveal more about which batters are having success/can have success vs. this type of 4-Seam Fastball
-    - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle on average
+    - More specifically, the ability for a batter to have a *range* of Attack Angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter Attack Angle on average
-      - I say this because if a batter just has a flatter bat angle, then he might struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his attack angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
+      - I emphasized ***range*** of Attack Angles because if a batter just has a flatter Attack Angle, then he is likely to struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his Attack Angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
-- Another interesting thing I found is that the BB% for the first list of 'contact' batters was slightly higher than the second list of 'power' batters: 9.2% vs. 8.7%
+- Another interesting thing I found is that the BB% for the first list of 'contact' batters (9.2%) was slightly higher than the second list of 'power' batters (8.7%)
-  - I found this notable because you likely would assume that between 2 lists of batters, the list with more power bats would have the higher walk rate
+  - I found this notable because you likely would assume that between 2 lists of batters, the list with more power bats would have the higher walk rate than the contact hitters
-  - Also, the idea of this analysis is that a flatter VAA on 4-Seam Fastballs makes them harder to hit because the pitch is not breaking as the batter is expecting
+  - Also, part of the idea behind this analysis is that a flatter VAA on 4-Seam Fastballs makes them harder to hit because the pitch is not breaking as the batter is expecting
     - This implies that if the batter has an ability to see the ball better, which a higher BB% implies, then he can give himself a better chance to identify and ultimately hit this type of 4-Seam Fastball
 - I was hesitant to say that the first list of 'contact' hitters should be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variability from season to season, and because it is only 6% of **all** pitches
-    - I was also assuming that if a guy hits it more effectively one season, then he should regress to some extent the following season just based on the fact this specific type of 4-Seam Fastball is simply harder to hit in general
+    - I was also assuming that if a guy hits it more effectively one season, then he should regress to some extent the following season just based on the fact that this specific type of 4-Seam Fastball is statistically harder to hit
   - But what I found was that, although the overall wOBA for the first list of hitters was lower (.344) than it was for that second list of 'power' bats (.347), the overall wOBA in the next year for the first list of hitters (.338) was better than the second list's (.329), so maybe there *is* predictive value in a batter's ability to hit this type of 4-Seam Fastball
-- As this trend continues to grow, it should be a priority for every MLB front office to understand which of their batters currently possess this ability, have displayed this ability in the past, and the ones without it
+- Until this trend plateaus or declines, it should be a priority for every MLB front office to understand which of their batters are currently showing an ability to hit this type of 4-Seam Fastball, have displayed this ability in the past, and the ones without it
   - From the last Player Spotlight section where I looked at the batters on both lists, we see that **it is possible for batters to improve their ability to hit this pitch and sustain that production into the following season**